CLAT PG Paper Analysis 2025: Difficulty Level & Expected Cut Off

 11. Russian War

-This passage had the concept of Genocide, and the questions were of moderate-difficult level.
+This passage had the concept of Genocide, and the questions were moderate-difficult.

-12. Lastly, concepts of Primary, Secondary and electronic evidence from sections 65 A and 65B were asked.
+12. Lastly, Primary, Secondary and electronic evidence concepts from sections 65 A and 65B were asked.

-Wish you good luck with your results.
-Note that the provisional CLAT Answer Key 2024 has already been released officially.
+We wish you good luck with your results.
+The provisional CLAT Answer Key 2024 has already been officially released.

 The following are some key highlights of the CLAT PG 2022 analysis.